Resources for Students

 The information contained below is intended for use by current students, prospective students and alumni in the School of Business only.
 While much of the information is drawn directly from University policies and procedures, some of it is very School-specific and other Schools may do things differently in some cases.
 That said, we hope you find the information below useful and helpful.
 As always, if you have any questions, please do not hesitate to contact the BUSN office.

 - If the course you are trying to register for has a waitlist, be sure to add yourself to the waitlist.
-Monitor the course enrollment daily to see if a seat in the course becomes available.
+Monitor your Stockton email and the course enrollment daily to see if a seat in the course becomes available.

 - If a course is full and you are the first student on the waitlist, you may email the professor with a request to be accepted in the course as an additional student, above the course capacity, ONLY IF the classroom itself can fit an additional student.

 - If the professor is willing to accept you into the course, he or she will contact the School of Business Office (Business.School@stockton.edu), who will review and respond to your request.
 Registration in course above the set capacity is a rare occurrence and is usually permitted only under exceptional circumstances.